erichardy/collective.js.jasmid/README.rst

 This package is the first step to listen midi files without any external plugin.

-It is intended to be uses with the package collective.js.midijs which is an integration of the midi libraries provided by MIDIjs : http://mudcu.be/midi-js/
+It is intended to be used with the package collective.js.midijs which is an integration of the midi libraries provided by MIDIjs : http://mudcu.be/midi-js/

-The Plone module is currently in development (on github : https://github.com/erichardy/collective.js.midijs) and will be avalable on pypi when usabled.
+This last Plone module is currently in development (on github : https://github.com/erichardy/collective.js.midijs) and will be available on pypi soon.

 LICENCE
 =======